May 17, 2022

 As a result, Credit Analysts usually have higher seniority when it comes to making final decisions on loan applications.

 A Credit Analyst receives one or more credit applications to examine on a normal day.
-They begin by finishing any leftover work that from the previous business day.
+They begin by finishing any leftover work from the previous business day.

 They evaluate financial statements throughout the day, contact banks for more financial documentation, and say whether or not they believe an applicant’s authenticity.